Our leadership team provides executive leadership to PHO’s

 Public Health Sciences

-Shelley Deeks leads and is responsible for the scientific and operational activities in communicable diseases and emergency preparedness and response, involving the development of Public Health Ontario’s strategy and activities related to protection against communicable diseases, as well as in preparation and response to health emergencies and exigent circumstances including hazardous materials, catastrophic events and outbreaks.
+Shelley Deeks leads and is responsible for the scientific and operational activities in communicable diseases and emergency preparedness and response, involving the development of PHO’s strategy and activities related to protection against communicable diseases, as well as in preparation and response to health emergencies and exigent circumstances including hazardous materials, catastrophic events and outbreaks.

-Deeks has approximately 20 years’ experience in communicable disease control, especially focused on outbreak management, vaccine safety and vaccine program evaluation.
-Deeks is an associate professor at the Dalla Lana School of Public Health at the University of Toronto, and a member of Canada’s National Advisory Committee on Immunization.
+Shelley has approximately 20 years of experience in communicable disease control, especially focused on outbreak management, vaccine safety and vaccine program evaluation.
+She is an Associate Professor at the Dalla Lana School of Public Health at the University of Toronto, and a member of Canada’s National Advisory Committee on Immunization.

-Deeks received her medical degree from the University of Toronto, where she also received her master of health science.
-Deeks is a fellow of the Royal College of Physicians and Surgeons of Canada and the Australasian Faculty of Public Health Medicine.
-Deeks has also completed the Canadian Field Epidemiology Program.
+Shelley received her medical degree from the University of Toronto, where she also received her Master of Health Science.
+She is a fellow of the Royal College of Physicians and Surgeons of Canada and the Australasian Faculty of Public Health Medicine and has also completed the Canadian Field Epidemiology Program.

 Emily Karas leads the department responsible for the management, prevention and control of communicable diseases and emergency preparedness and incident response.
 She provides provincial leadership in communicable diseases as well as preparedness and response to both infectious and non-infectious disease emergencies and issues.
-Karas previously served as PHO’s director, knowledge exchange and communications and as PHO’s manager of communicable diseases.
+Emily previously served as PHO’s Director, Knowledge Exchange and Communications and as PHO’s Manager of Communicable Diseases.

-Karas has considerable experience at the local and provincial public health levels.
-She was previously a nurse consultant and team lead for the Ministry of Health and Long-Term Care, and worked as a public health nurse at both the Niagara Region and Peel Region public health units.
+Emily has considerable experience at the local and provincial public health levels.
+She was previously a Nurse Consultant and Team Lead for the Ministry of Health and Long-Term Care, and worked as a Public Health Nurse at both the Niagara Region and Peel Region public health units.
 She has almost 15 years of combined public health and nursing experience.
-Karas holds a Bachelor of Science in Nursing from Queen’s University, a Masters of Nursing from the University of Toronto and a Master of Business Administration from the University of Westminster.
+Emily holds a Bachelor of Science in Nursing from Queen’s University, a Masters of Nursing from the University of Toronto and a Master of Business Administration from the University of Westminster.

-Bryna Warshawsky is the interim medical director, communicable diseases, emergency preparedness and response (CDEPR).
-She joined Public Health Ontario as a public health physician in March 2014.
-Prior to joining Public Health Ontario she worked as the associate medical officer of health for the Middlesex-London Health Unit.
+Bryna Warshawsky is the Interim Medical Director, Communicable Diseases, Emergency Preparedness and Response (CDEPR).
+She joined PHO as a public health physician in March 2014.
+Prior to joining PHO she worked as the associate medical officer of health for the Middlesex-London Health Unit.

 She is the former chair of the National Advisory Committee on Immunization (NACI) and a current member of NACI’s Influenza Working Group.
 She is cross-appointed in the Department of Epidemiology and Biostatistics at Western University.

-Warshawsky received her medical degree from McGill University and her Master of Health Science (Community Health and Epidemiology) from the University of Toronto.
+Bryna received her Medical Degree from McGill University and her Master of Health Science (Community Health and Epidemiology) from the University of Toronto.
 She is a certificant of the College of Family Practice of Canada, University of Toronto and a fellow of The Royal College of Physicians and Surgeons of Canada (Community Medicine/Public Health and Preventive Medicine).

-Gary Garber is an Infectious disease specialist who provides medical leadership to the Infection Prevention and Control Department and medical and scientific advice on infection prevention and control to Public Health Ontario.
+Gary Garber is an infectious disease specialist who provides medical leadership to the Infection Prevention and Control Department and medical and scientific advice on infection prevention and control to PHO.

-Garber brings over 20 years’ experience working in infection control in Ontario and was formerly the medical director of the Ottawa Hospital’s Antimicrobial Stewardship Program.
-Notably, Garber played an instrumental role in developing the Royal College of Physicians and Surgeons of Canada’s program in Adult Infectious Diseases at the University of Ottawa and served as president of the Canadian Infectious Diseases Society (now AMMI Canada).
-Garber also served as a founding treasurer with the Canadian Association for HIV Research, was a past president of the Ontario Medical Association section for Infectious Diseases and has been member of the Provincial Infectious Diseases Advisory Committee since it began.
+Gary brings over 20 years of experience working in infection control in Ontario and was formerly the Medical Director of the Ottawa Hospital’s Antimicrobial Stewardship Program.
+Notably, Gary played an instrumental role in developing the Royal College of Physicians and Surgeons of Canada’s program in Adult Infectious Diseases at the University of Ottawa and served as President of the Canadian Infectious Diseases Society (now AMMI Canada).
+Gary also served as a founding treasurer with the Canadian Association for HIV Research, was a past President of the Ontario Medical Association section for Infectious Diseases and has been member of the Provincial Infectious Diseases Advisory Committee since it began.
 Garber has a professorship appointment in the Department of Medicine at the University of Toronto and the University of Ottawa.
 He is an active infectious diseases physician at the Ottawa Hospital.

-Garber received his medical degree from the University of Calgary and received his bachelor of science from McGill University.
-Garber trained in internal medicine at the University of Toronto and infectious diseases at the University of British Columbia.
+Gary received his Medical Degree from the University of Calgary and received his Bachelor of Science from McGill University.
+He trained in internal medicine at the University of Toronto and infectious diseases at the University of British Columbia.
 He is a fellow of the Royal College of Physicians and Surgeons of Canada, the American College of Physicians and the Infectious Disease Society of America.